HannaSwDn/redux-planes/README.md

-# This project is to repeat the basics of Redux
+# This project is to repeat the basics of Redux together with TypeScript